Happy 33rd anniversary to the Cubs game that Ferris Bueller attended

 And thanks to the hard work and careful, frame-by-frame study by Larry Granillo, he was able to identify just which game that was: June 5, 1985, when the Braves came to the North Side gem.

-33 years ago today, three Chicago-area kids skipped high school and decided to go to a @Cubs game.— Baseball Hall ⚾ (@baseballhall) June 5, 2018
+33 years ago today, three Chicago-area kids skipped high school and decided to go to a @Cubs game.— National Baseball Hall of Fame and Museum ⚾ (@baseballhall) June 5, 2018

 Although Ferris Bueller’s Day Off came out in 1986, the scene at Wrigley was from a game on June 5, 1985. pic.twitter.com/xo9mBK1nFc